AP-CSA-JAVA/CSA_JAVA-Course/README.md

 - Outlines work well for taking notes on a laptop when the instructor is well organized.
 - Concept map notes are good for showing the relationships among ideas.
 - The Cornell method is effective for calling out key concepts and organizing notes for review.
-- Instructor handouts and PowerPoint presentations help with—but do not replace the need for—personal note-taking.
+- Instructor handouts and PowerPoint presentations help with—but do not replace the need for personal note-taking.
 - If you miss a class, explore your options for replacing your missing notes.
 - Keep your notes organized in a way that makes it easy to study for tests and other uses in the future.